OBOFoundry/OBOFoundry.github.io/docs/Submit_a_new_ontology.md

 # Process

-## 1. Requesting the IDSPACE
+## 1. Submitting your ontology to request the IDSPACE

-1. Submit your request to [our tracker](https://github.com/OBOFoundry/OBOFoundry.github.io/issues).
+1. Submit your request on our [GitHub tracker](https://github.com/OBOFoundry/OBOFoundry.github.io/issues).
 Select `New Issue` and then select `New Ontology Request`.
-Fill out the requested information to the best of your ability.
+Fill out the requested information as completely as possible.

 2. Send an email to [obo-discuss](mailto:obo-discuss@googlegroups.com) with your request to allow community feedback (you may need to [apply to join group](https://groups.google.com/forum/#!forum/obo-discuss) first.)
 Be sure to include the link to the issue you created in step 1.